Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 What Is Prompt Injection?

-Imagine you build a customer support chatbot with this system prompt:
+You build a customer support chatbot with this system prompt:

 You are a helpful customer support assistant for TechCorp.